larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 this is kind of looks like it,
-I would say this is, you know, the point is is not very finely focused, and so the 3:40 was quite high.
+I would say this is, you know, the point is is not very finely focused, and so the 340 was quite high.
 (43:33)
 More focus, so I think that this is probably shot off of that.
 OK, so anyway, that's what that is.
-That's a display turtle.
+That's a display turtle, 49.

+### 50-logo /

-49 OK, so now we go on 250.
+OK, so now we go on to 50.

-### 50-logo

-OK now 50 is is a view out of the window.
-And so this is actually interesting to some people this.
+OK, now, 50 is is a view out of the window.
+And so this is actually interesting to some people.
 (44:08)
+Here we see the parking
+lot there.
-Yeah, this this is here we see the parking lot there there where the Draper lab is now.
+Where the Draper lab is now,
-That was all just an open parking lot.
+that was all just an open parking lot.
-Here is the tire factory which is over there where the where the other.
+Here is the tire factory which is over there where,
-I guess they're they're the deactivating part of the Draper lab is weather building that and this all was an industrial.
+I guess, the deactivating
+part of the Draper lab is, where they're building that.

+And this all was an industrial area.
-Here's the railroad track here we see.
+Here's the railroad track.
+Here we see...
 (44:32)
-Lots of pollution, you know.
+lots of pollution, you know.
 In those days there was all kinds of gases going on in Cambridge.
-They.
-The power plant burn coal down close to the river, so there was OK here.
+The power plant burned coal down close to the river, so there was smoke out here.

 Here again we see just across
-the street across Hampshire St.
+the street, across Hampshire Street.
-And.
-Lots of.
-This and that.
-Here's
-more of the parking lot.
+And lots of this and that.
+Here's more of the parking lot.
 (45:09)
-Soon.
-It was a car.
-I said the air out which.
-You know, we're pretty much cars, although they they look different.
+These are the cars of the era, which you know, were pretty much cars, although they they look different.
 They got us around.
 They weren't anywhere
-near as reliable and they.
+near as reliable and they
-Like other problems.
+had their problems.
 (45:32)
-But
-OK, so that's that's that.
+But OK, so that's that.
-That's that.
-Tape 50.
+That's tape 50.

 ### 51-cube